nico-series/nico-series.github.io/content/posts/a-linux-migration/a-linux-migration.md

 My second experiment was with Pop.
 I decided I wanted to give it a fairer shake and actually run it from a partition on my machine rather than starving it on a flash drive as I had with Mint.
 I set up a small partition for Pop alongside my Windows installation partition and began the install.
 Pop comes with GNOME or (soon) **COSMIC**.
 It is an amicable install complete with GUI, hand-holding, and minimal questions.
 At this point I ran into two issues:
 1. After playing with GNOME, I realized I was more interested in trying KDE
 2. I could no longer access my Windows install

 The first was a useful realization, but the second was and is a bit of an issue.
 I discovered at that point that Pop is in theory fairly easy to dual boot with Windows if you are using **EFI** partitions. _I did not do that._ I was using a legacy **BIOS** which I have not yet been willing to upgrade to **UEFI** out of fear of an incredibly unlikely but not unprecedented temporary and localized power outage.
-A UPS would be nice.
+Universe, I would like to request a UPS for my birthday.
 # Pivoting to Arch
 While building up courage to convert my BIOS to UEFI, I decided to go in a completely new direction and install **Arch Linux** on another drive.
 This is a complete pivot in that it is not even slightly beginner friendly, and it has also gone _surprisingly well_.